“The rides so long it’s ridiculous” explains Bruce Brown, as Robert August trims along a sumptuous looking wall in Chapter 17 of The Endless Summer.

 “You go out surfing for the day at Raglan and you get two rides,” he continues “one after breakfast and one after lunch.
 If you try for three you starve to death.”

 It’s hard to imagine a wave more perfectly suited to the boards and style of the 60’s than the peeling lefts of Manu Bay, the furthest inside of Raglan’s three world-renowned points.
-Never ending lines roll lazily down the cobblestone point, walling up and crumbling at the perfect pace for swooping carves and feet-together pocket rides.
+Never-ending lines roll lazily down the cobbles, walling up and crumbling at the perfect pace for swooping carves and feet-together pocket rides.

 Fast forward 50 years and the exact same qualities that so satisfied those early wave riders have seen Raglan transform into one of the southern hemispheres most visited surf spots.
 While the town centre itself has changed a lot since the 60’s, it’s those same long friendly walls that see everyone from German intermediates to world-class rippers flock to the points in their droves.

 Nowadays, up to twenty-two thousand visitors a week descend on the small seaside town in the summer months- a staggeringly high figure considering the permanent population is just 3000, with many, if not most, there for the surf.
 Unsurprisingly this boon has come with some issues.
 From heinous crowds, which according to local police provoke regular incidents of surf rage, to soaring rents, which are pushing local people out.
 It’s worth holding all of this in the back of your head if you visit and try to be as respectful as possible.

 Whether the sort of people who travel places and don’t show respect would have done, had they only read an online article imploring them to do so is up for debate, but we’re going to reel off the standard advice required for a frictionless trip anyway.
 Respect the local people and customs, follow global surf etiquette (refresher course here) and perhaps most importantly; know your ability in the surf and choose a spot and take-off point accordingly.